unknowncz/PyChat/README.md

 PyChat
 =====

-This is a simple ip-based chat app, meant to be used internally.
+This is a simple ip-based chat app, meant to be used internally and / or with friends

 Editable variables:
 ------